makersacademy/ruby-coding-challenge/README.md

-## The Makers Academy Challenge
+## The Makers Academy Apprenticeships coding challenge

+### Get on the fast track to your apprenticeship

 These questions vary in level from quite easy to fairly hard.
-Take your time to work through each question and ensure you're writing the simplest code possible to get each answer correct.

 It is possible to answer most questions with a couple of lines of code, and just a few methods.
 Feel free to use [Ruby docs](http://ruby-doc.org/) and / or StackOverflow as part of your learning.

 If you find you're writing a long, complex solution, there's probably a better way.
 Get it working and then start to refactor your answer to provide a simpler solution.

-Once you're done, submit your solutions by \<INSERT SUBMISSION METHOD\> and the first \<NUMBER\> solutions that pass our quality control process will win those people \<PRIZE\>
+Once you're done, submit your answers to us by making a pull request (see below to learn about how that works).
+If you're within the first 25 people to complete the exercise, you'll be fast tracked through the application process for Makers Academy Apprenticeships.

 ## Getting started